tristanchenxm/datasource/README.md

     ...
     ...
 ```
 Annotate @ReadOnly before any class/method, then it will use slave connection.
-This annotation will be ignored if current thread is in a active transaction.
+This annotation will be ignored if current thread is in an active transaction.
 So don't worry about the side effect.
 code sample 1:
 ```java
 import nameless.common.datasource.aop.ReadOnly;